-- From day 28 (day of weaning) to day 39 of life, piglets were separated into two groups that - 827 experienced a different post-weaning period as follows: - Non positively handled piglets (H piglets): Control piglets from 10 rearing pens, housed in the - same room, received the minimal amount of daily contact with a stockperson (a 1.70m tall male who - 830 did the feeding, cleaning and health checkups).
+- From day 28 (day of weaning) to day 39 of life, piglets were separated into two groups that - 832 experienced a different post-weaning period as follows: - Non positively handled piglets (H piglets): Control piglets from 10 rearing pens, housed in the - same room, received the minimal amount of daily contact with a stockperson (a 1.70m tall male who - 835 did the feeding, cleaning and health checkups).
 The stockperson wore a dark green shirt and pants - and brown shoes. - Positively handled piglets piglets (H+ piglets): Experimental piglets from the 10 other rearing - pens, housed in another room, received the same daily care given by the same stockperson as for H - piglets.
 They additionally received repeated sessions of additional human contacts.
-Each pen of three - piglets received 29 sessions of 10 minutes, from day 28 (weaning) until day 39, occurring five days a - 836 week.
+Each pen of three - piglets received 29 sessions of 10 min, from day 28 (weaning) until day 39, occurring five days a - week.
 Three sessions per day were performed (except on the day of weaning during which only two - were done with a two-hour break in between).
-Each session took place in the rearing pen and the - 838 order of the interventions in the pens was balanced across days.
-The handling procedure, using gentle - 839 tactile contacts is described in supplementary material of Villain et al. (2020) and was similar to - Tallet et al. (2014).
-Two experimenters performed these sessions (both women, both between 1.70- - 841 1.73 m tall, with a balanced number of pens attributed to each of them).
-The experimenters were the - same blue overalls and green boots each time they interacted with the piglets.
-The experimenters - 843 tried to imitate each others behaviours (remote video monitoring) to decrease variability.
+Each session took place in the rearing pen and the - order of the interventions in the pens was balanced across days.
+The handling procedure, using gentle - 844 tactile contacts is described in supplementary material of Villain et al. (2020) and was similar to - Tallet et al. (2014).
+Briefly, the behaviour of the human toward the piglet was adapted to the reaction - of each animal and included four steps: (1), the handler hold out the hand towards the animal; (2) if - the piglet did not move away, the handler tried to touch it; (3) if the piglet accepted being touched, - the handler softly stroked it along the body with the palm of her hand; and (4) once it accepted being stroked, the handler scratched it along the body with her fingers.
+Scratching consisted in rubbing the skin of the piglets with the finger tips and applying more pressure than stroking.
+No specific body part of the piglets was more considered that another.
+Two experimenters ('AV' and 'AH') performed these sessions (both women, both between 1.70-1.73 m tall, with a balanced number of pens attributed to each of them).
+The experimenters wore the same blue overalls and green boots each time they interacted with the piglets.
+The experimenters tried to imitate each others behaviours

+(remote video monitoring) to decrease variability.